 This report is prepared by Ken Kennedy, University Police Chief, in cooperation with local law enforcement authorities and includes information provided by them as well as by the University's campus security authorities and various other elements of the University.
 Each year an e-mail notification is made to all enrolled students that provides the website link to access this report.
-Faculty and staff receive similar notifications.
+Prospective students, faculty and staff are also notified of the report's availability.
 Hard copies of the report may also be obtained at no cost by contacting the University Police Department at 507 N. Mission Hills Drive.
 The crime statistics published later in the report were compiled from reports submitted by various campus security authorities and also received from local law enforcement agencies.